Azure/Industrial-IoT/README.md

                         "Publish": true,
                         "Name": "SourceTimestamp"
                     },
-                    // StatusCode is the 32 bit OPC UA status code formatted as hexadezimal number.
+                    // 'StatusCode' is the 32 bit OPC UA status code "StatusCode": {
-                    "StatusCode": {
                         "Publish": false,
                         "Name": "StatusCode"
-                    },
+                        // 'Pattern' is ignored for the 'StatusCode' value },
                     // 'Status' is the symbolic name of 'StatusCode' "Status": {